 Savor it.
 Contrary to what our college-age selves used to think, having cocktails isn’t necessarily to get drunk.
 Bad days happen, but slamming cocktails is a high calorie way to go.
 Enjoy each sip, especially if you’re on a budget, and challenge yourself to identify each ingredient.
 I know that sounds nerdy, but it’s key to recreating your favorite high-end cocktail at home!
 (Bonus: if you’re interested my recreated recipe for The Monarch’s Rhythm & Blues-berry (above), subscribe to my newsletter.)

 Mix it up.
 Literally.
 If you find something you really enjoy, change things up from time to time.
 I used to HATE spicy cocktails because I thought they made me thirsty.
 Once I had the right level of spiciness in one, I was hooked!
+I even created one and it’s now one of my favorites.

 Let me know if those helped you.
 Also, I’d love to know your go-to drink.
 Mine’s always changing.
 Also, 56% of Americans say that the margarita is their favorite drink.
 In the spirit of that, here’s a recipe you need to try from my friend Seth: